bmaland/pgsqlbackup/README.markdown

 So, this is my attempt.
 It's still in a very early stage but suitable for simple use cases.
 Usage is simple, just look at config.sample.
-The script is developed/tested only with zsh, but probably works with bash as well.
+The script is developed/tested only with zsh, and no attempt is made at keeping bash compability.

 You'll probably want to run this from crontab: